 Experience the diversity of Nepal through a visit to Kathmandu, Pokhara, and Chitwan.
 Kathmandu is a vibrant city, where they say there are more temples than abodes and more gods than men.
 In Pokhara, Nepal's adventure capital, you can relax by the lakeside or go paddling, paragliding, or trekking in the nearby Himalaya.
 Then, head to Chitwan, Nepal's lowest altitude at just under 100m above sea level, and go on a safari to see rhinos, various types of monkeys and deer, and perhaps even a tiger.

-This tour combines two great Nepal experiences: Chitwan National Park in the subtropical lowlands of Nepal and the Ghandruk Trek, a 4-day short trek in the Annapurna foothills.
-Chitwan National Park has a wide variety of wildlife including Tigers, Rhinos, Elephants and many bird species.
-The Ghandruk trek is a guided trek suitable for every level—i.e. beginners, families, older age groups—and includes overnight stays in memorable Gurung villages.
-Stay in traditional teahouses or upgrade to luxury lodges.
+This tour combines two great Nepal experiences: Chitwan National Park in the subtropical lowlands and the Ghandruk Trek in the Annapurna foothills.
+Chitwan has a wide variety of wildlife including tigers, rhinos, elephants and many bird species.
+The Ghandruk trek is suitable for every level—beginners, families, and older age groups alike—and includes overnight stays in Gurung villages.

 This multi-activity tour is a perfect combination of adventure and culture featuring historic villages, wildlife, and some down time.
 You'll explore the Kathmandu Valley's popular attractions before flying to Pokhara to begin your multi-day trek through the Annapurna foothills.
 Meet Gurung locals, visit beautiful Namo Buddha, raft whitewater, feed elephants, and safari in the famous Chitwan National Park.